SamuelTallet/MongoDB-PHP-GUI/docs/README.md

 # Free MongoDB GUI powered by PHP

 Visually administrate your MongoDB database.
-Create, read and delete operations are supported.
+Create, read and delete operations are supported.<br>
+Autocompletion is available both for collection fields and MongoDB keywords via `Ctrl` + `Space`.

 Screenshots
 -----------